 To your right you will see Grand mansions; originally the Grand Hotel (10), built in 1882, which housed one hundred rooms, a billiard hall, stables and a coach house.

 At this point you may decide to continue your stroll to Dumpton and Ramsgate (approx. 2 miles) there is also a coastal walk through to Ramsgate harbour and Town.
+Or walk back along he Promenade passing on your left the plinth to Uncle Mack commemorating the seaside entertainer H Summerson who entertained visitors here from 1895-1948.
+The plaque was dedicated by Annette Mills who appeared on television with Muffin the Mule who lived in the town.
 You are now at your starting point again.